Skip to content

 Programs

-American Cancer Society – Lodging Assistance
+American Cancer Society – Lodging Assistance:

 Provides complimentary or reduced cost accommodations to cancer patients who must travel for treatment.
 Based on eligibility.
 Subject to availability.
-For more information, call 1-800-227-2345 or visit www.cancer.org.
+For more information, call 1 (800) 227-2345 or visit www.cancer.org.

-American Cancer Society – Wig Program: Provides a catalog where patients can order wigs and hats.
-CCSI Decatur patient advocate office has catalogs as well as a limited stock of synthetic wigs available.
+Provides a catalog where patients can order wigs and hats.
+CCSI Decatur patient advocate office has copies of the most current catalog.

 For more information: